-TSSS does not have TSSS does not have procedures or guidelines for developing budgets procedures and guidelines for third-party operated sites.
-TSSS staff use their discretion to for budget preparation determine whether the budgets for third-party operated sites are and review reasonable.
-TSSS staff advised us that they worked collaboratively with thirdparty operators to set the final operating budgets for Warming Centres and Winter Respite Sites, taking into consideration sitespecific requirements of the operating space (e.g. layout, location, requirement for community safety team, etc.).
-TSSS staff did not compare the budgets of the different service TSSS does not compare different operators' provider and City-operated Warming Centre and Winter Respite Sites, budgets (for similar types to assess whether the budgeted rates (per bed night or per day / of expenses) to assess night) for similar expense types were reasonable and consistent. their reasonableness TSSS staff advised us that where a service provider also operated another site in the base shelter system (e.g., an emergency shelter or hotel shelter), they compared budgeted costs (e.g. daily meal rates) for the winter program sites to the base shelter system sites.
-We note, however, that emergency shelters, respite sites and Warming Centres have different service requirements.
-Therefore, the costs to operate different types of programs (i.e., emergency shelter vs. respite site vs. Warming Centre) would not be expected to always be fully comparable.
+TSSS staff did not compare the budgets of the different service provider and City-operated Warming Centre and Winter Respite Sites, to assess whether the budgeted rates (per bed night or per day / night) for similar expense types were reasonable and consistent.

+TSSS staff advised us that where a service provider also operated another site in the base shelter system (e.g., an emergency shelter or hotel shelter), they compared budgeted costs (e.g. daily meal rates) for the winter program sites to the base shelter system sites.
+We note, however, that emergency shelters, respite sites and Warming Centres have different service requirements.36 Therefore, the costs to operate different types of programs (i.e., emergency shelter vs. respite site vs. Warming Centre) would not be expected to always be fully comparable.

-&lt;sup>36 Refer to Figure 2 in the Background section for the summary of the different service requirements.
+36 Refer to Figure 2 in the Background section for the summary of the different service requirements.

-Wide variation in costs to operate Warming Centres and Winter Respite programs

-For the 2023/24 winter season, the budgeted and reported costs to operate Warming Centres and Winter Respite programs varied from operator to operator.
+Wide variation in costs to operate Warming Centres and Winter Respite programs For the 2023/24 winter season, the budgeted and reported costs to operate Warming Centres and Winter Respite programs varied from operator to operator.
 Table 3 summarizes the ranges in costs per bed night, including costs TSSS paid directly.

-Table 3: Budgeted and Reported per Bed Night Costs for Third-Party

-Operated Warming Centres and Winter Respite Programs, 2023/24 Winter
+Table 3: Budgeted and Reported per Bed Night Costs37 for Third-Party Operated Warming Centres and Winter Respite Programs, 2023/24 Winter Season

-Season